Art Advice

 Greg “Craola” Simkins’ Artistic Process

-The quality of Greg Simkins’ work makes me want to be more diligent (i.e. get focused on making more art and not waste time looking at reference or doing lower-priority things).
+The quality of Greg Simkins’ work makes me want to be more diligent (i.e. get focused on making more art and waste less time browsing reference or doing lower-priority things).

-I aspire to create as freely as Greg does; though, I don’t feel drawn to be so “Dalí” or cryptically symbolic.
+I aspire to create as freely as Greg does.
 Watching him paint in video form is awe-inspiring.
-I found the following conversation on YouTube of him with a couple other artists; he goes into some exciting detail about his creative process; I’ll jump to that spot in the following link:
+I found the following conversation on YouTube of him with a couple other artists; he goes into some exciting detail about his creative process.

 I especially enjoyed the second half of the first hour of this video.